 In this high-level event, co-hosted by the UN High-Level Panel on Digital Cooperation, the International Chamber of Commerce and Chatham House, the panellists discuss recommendations for strengthening cooperation in the digital space.

 In particular, they review the UN secretary-general’s Roadmap on Digital Cooperation which lays out the United Nation’s vision for how to engage on key issues such as digital connectivity, human rights and trust and security.

-The discussion draws on insights from Chatham House's Digital Society Initiative and Inclusive Governance Initiative which is exploring how governance processes must adapt to engage the diversity of actors critical to delivering global solutions for the digital world.
+The discussion draws on insights from Chatham House’s Digital Society Initiative and Inclusive Governance Initiative which explore how governance processes must adapt to engage the diversity of actors critical to delivering global solutions for the digital world.